-Whenever your laptop or computer acts up you need to specify the problem as best as you can – it will help you to perform effective troubleshooting on your own.
-If you have a good idea of what caused the problem you’ll be in a better position to decide whether you can fix the problem on your own or you have to call tech support or a computer repair technician.
+When your laptop or computer acts up you need to specify the issue as best as you can.
+An accurate diagnose of the problem will help you to perform effective troubleshooting.
+If you know the cause of the problem you’ll be in a better position to decide whether you can fix the problem on your own or you have to contact tech support or a certified computer technician.

-All computer problems fall into two general categories:
+All computer problems usually fall into 2 categories:

-It may be tricky as some computer malfunctions could be caused by problems from either camp, but the first step is always to try to identify what you are dealing with.
-Computer hardware problems are usually easier to specify, but they cost more to repair.
+The cause of some computer malfunctions could be from either camp, but the first step is always to identify what you are dealing with.
+Computer hardware problems are easier to specify, but their repairing cost is more than software glitches.
 Software problems, though harder to detect, usually cost less to fix or repair.

-Hardware issues are directly related to the physical components of the computer system.
-For instance, if there’s no image on the screen, the computer simply refuses to power on, the monitor displays odd colors after start-up or the keyboard doesn’t work.
+Hardware problems are related to the physical components of the computer system.
+For instance, if there’s nothing on the screen or display, the system simply refuses to power on, the LCD displays odd colors, or the keyboard or the keys doesn’t work.

-- Check that your computer is plugged into a working outlet
+- Check that your computer is plugged into a working power outlet

 - Check that keyboard, mouse, monitor, speakers, etc are plugged into your device.
-Try a different port, if one is available, to check if it is the port or the device that is damaged.
+Try a different port to check if it is a port issue or the device is damaged.
 Make sure that wireless hardware has a fully charged battery.

-Software problems usually appear after the startup process.
-If some applications no longer work properly or the operating system is unresponsive it is clear evidence of a software problem.
+Software-related problems usually appear after the startup process.
+If some applications or software does not work properly or the operating system is unresponsive it is simply a software issue.